 We request that the Planning Department Work Group meeting now underway be about our shared ideas and ideals for the Los Angeles general plan and its many elements.
 This process should be transparent and set in the evenings, and perhaps on weekends wherein the venues may be in different neighborhoods, including Mar Vista.
 Naturally, the meetings will be open to the public, and representatives from each neighborhoods alliance will be invited.
 The meeting schedule shall be expanded beyond the four meetings contemplated, and of course they will not be closed-door sessions.
-In connection with the neighborhood meetings, there shall be appropriate outreach at least two weeks in advance of the meeting, and written agendas and other promotional materials, and written agendas and other promotional material shall be available and offered at the meetings.
+In connection with the neighborhood meetings, there shall be appropriate outreach at least two weeks in advance of the meeting, and written agendas and other promotional materials, and written agendas and offered at the meetings.